Communication, Computing, Caching, and Sensing for Next Generation Aerial Delivery Networks: Biographies

 \section{Biographies}

-{ GUNES KARABULUT KURT [StM'00, M'06, SM'15] (gkurt@itu.edu.tr) received the Ph.D. degree in electrical engineering from the University of Ottawa, Ottawa, ON, Canada, in 2006.
+{ GUNES KARABULUT KURT [StM'00, M'06, SM'15] (gunes.kurt@polymtl.ca) received the Ph.D. degree in electrical engineering from the University of Ottawa, Ottawa, ON, Canada, in 2006.
 Between 2005 and 2008, she was with TenXc Wireless, and Edgewater Computer Systems, in Ottawa Canada.
 From 2008 to 2010, she was with Turkcell R\&D Applied Research and Technology, Istanbul.
-Since 2010, she has been with ITU.
+G. Karabulut Kurt is with the Department of Electrical Engineering, Polytechnique Montr\'eal, Montr\'eal, Canada.
 She is also an Adjunct Research Professor at Carleton University.
 She is serving as an Associate Technical Editor of IEEE Communications Magazine.\\

 HALIM YANIKOMEROGLU [F] (halim@sce.carleton.ca) is a full professor in the Department of Systems and Computer Engineering at Carleton University, Ottawa, Canada.
 His research interests cover many aspects of 5G/5G+ wireless networks.
-His collaborative research with industry has resulted in 36 granted patents.
+His collaborative research with industry has resulted in 37 granted patents.
 He is a Fellow of the Engineering Institute of Canada and the Canadian Academy of Engineering, and he is a Distinguished Speaker for IEEE Communications Society and IEEE Vehicular Technology Society.}